Cryptology-Algorithm-Lab/Cryptology-Algorithm-Lab.github.io/index.md

 # About me

-I graduated from Hanyang University, Department of Mathematics and am pursuing master degree in applied mathemathics at same university and am advised by Jaehong Seo in Cryptology & Algorithm Lab.
+I graduated from Hanyang University, Department of Mathematics and am pursuing master degree in applied mathemathics at same university.
+From July 2018, I'm member of Cryptology & Algorithm Lab and am advised by Professor [Jaehong Seo]<https://sites.google.com/site/jhsbhs/>.
 My main research interests are in cryptography especially zero-knowledge proof.
 Besides cryptography, I'm interested in artificial intelligence using deep learning such as face recognition and speaker recognition.

 ## Programming Skills